octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ### Functions in ligo

 LIGO functions are the basic building block of contracts.
-Each entrypoint of a contract is a function and each smart contract must have at least one function named main that dispatches the control flow to other functions.
+Each entrypoint of a contract executes a function and each smart contract must have at least one **main** function that dispatches the control flow to other functions.

+//TODO pas sur que ca fasse une copie des variables (enfin je sais pas comment fonctionne la gestion du scope de la fonction), ...
 When calling a function,
-LIGO makes a copy of the arguments but also the environment variables.
+LIGO makes a copy of the arguments but also of the environment variables.

+//TODO modification ?? tu parles de création de nouvelle variable ? qu'elles ne seront pas prise en compte sauf si elles modifient le storage ?
 Therefore, any modification to these will not be reflected outside the scope of the function and will be lost if not explicitly returned by the function.

-There are 2 types of functions in PascaLIGO, Block Functions and Blockless Functions:
+There are two syntaxes for functions in PascaLIGO, Block Functions and Blockless Functions:

 #### Block functions